Hi and thank you for stopping by!

 Born and raised in Pasco, WA, Tiffany is married to her high school sweetheart, Scotty Smiley.
 The two met as teenagers and never looked back, even as Tiffany attended Whitworth University to become a nurse and Scotty attended the United States Military Academy.

 In 2005, while Scotty was deployed in Iraq, he was injured by a suicide car bomb and lost his eyesight.
 Tiffany, who was working as a full time nurse at the time, left her job to care for him.
 Scotty and Tiffany founded Hope Unseen in 2010 in an effort to use their story to help and inspire others.
-They have appeared on Fox News, CBS, CNN, the Katie Couric show and multiple radio and newspaper articles and have traveled across America speaking in various churches and corporations.
+They have appeared on Fox News, CBS, CNN, the Katie Couric show and multiple newspapers and magazines.

-Tiffany, enjoys spending time with all her boys – Grady Douglas 8, Graham Elliott 6, and Baylor Scott 3.
+Tiffany, enjoys spending time with all her boys – Grady Douglas, Graham Elliott, and Baylor Scott.